pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 Drush will search for aliases in any of these files using the alias search path.
 The following locations are examined for alias files:

-1. In any path set in $options['alias-path'] in drushrc.php, or (equivalently) any path passed in via --alias-path=... on the command line.
+1. In any path set in `$options['alias-path']` in drushrc.php, or (equivalently) any path passed in via --alias-path=... on the command line.
 2. If 'alias-path' is not set, then in one of the default locations:
   - /etc/drush
   - In the drush installation folder
   - Inside the 'aliases' folder in the drush installation folder
   - $HOME/.drush

-3. Inside the sites folder of any bootstrapped Drupal site, or any local Drupal site indicated by an alias used as a parameter to a command
+3. Inside the sites folder of any bootstrapped Drupal site, or any local Drupal site indicated by an alias used as a parameter to a command.

 When the aliases have been installed, clear the drush cache: